• Skip to content

 Dr Chrystie Myketiak

-Chrystie supervises six PhD students and has two PhD student completions.
-She is happy to be contacted by prospective students who plan to investigate discourse in order to answer pressing sociocultural questions, and who wish to commence PhD studies no earlier than 2023.
+Chrystie supervises six PhD students and has three PhD student completions.
+She is happy to be contacted by prospective students who plan to investigate politics and discourse, likely through discourse analysis, critical discourse analysis, queer linguistics, conversation analysis, or multimodal discourse analysis.

 Broad areas of inquiry might include (and overlap on):